 The overarching aim of the Outdoor curriculum at Bourn Primary Academy is to provide a safe environment for children to discover freely and explore a less structured space through direct contact with nature, both wild and tamed.

-Our Outdoor curriculum is accessible to all children in a portion of the school field, designated to outdoor learning where children can take risks and build relationships.
+Our Outdoor curriculum is accessible to all children in the Nature Reserve, designated to outdoor learning where children can take risks and build relationships.
 It is hoped that this will improve confidence, raise self-esteem and ultimately deepen the children’s understanding of the world in which they live.
 All these life skills have the potential to transfer to every aspect of life.

 Our desire is that children will experience independence, practise decision making skills, increase their social awareness and develop an awareness of their importance in the world around them.
 These outcomes are rooted in well-respected early pioneers such as Steiner, Montessori and Froebel.